julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

 - **Clear Mind Day Blend**
 - **Long-Term Support Infusion**

-Each one is simple.
+Each one is straightforward.
 Focused.
 And designed to do one job well.

 You don’t use all of them at once.

-You learn which one matches your state—and return to it when it matters.
+You learn which one matches your state and return to it when it matters.

 ---